tjd1234/cmpt135spring2024/obsidian/135website2024/Easy and Hard Problems.md

 However, no one has been able to *prove* that NP-complete problems are not easy.
 Many computer scientists consider this to be the most important unsolved problem in all of theoretical computer science.
 It is often referred to as the **P=NP problem**.

 ## Undecidable Problems
-We know that NP-complete problems can be solved, we just don't know how efficiently.
+We know that NP-complete problems can be solved, we just don't know how efficiently in the worst case.
 But there are also computational problems for which it has been proved that no algorithm at all *exists* for solving them!
 Such problems are called **undecidable problems**.

 For example, suppose you want to write an **infinite-loop checker**.
 This is a program that takes the source code of another program as input, and returns "yes" if there's an input for the program that causes it to go into an [[infinite loop]], and "no" otherwise.
 Such a program could be useful for debugging programs.

 It turns out that there is no such a program.
-It's not just that it would be *hard* to write, or that such a program would run very inefficiently --- it can be proven that such a program *does not exist*.
+It's not just that it would be *hard* to write, or that such a program would run very inefficiently --- such a program *does not exist*.

 > [Here is a good short video](https://www.youtube.com/watch?v=92WHN-pAFCs) that demonstrates the essential idea of why an infinite-loop checking program doesn't exist.